TryItOnline/cixl/README.md

 Expected type Str, actual: Int
 ```

-Bindings in the current scope may be quieried and explicitly removed.
+Bindings in the current scope may be queried and explicitly removed.

 ```
    |